vlvovch/thermus-decays-fix/README.md

 ```
 which appears to agree with the THERMUS value shown in [arXiv:1805.04361v1](http://arxiv.org/pdf/1805.04361v1.pdf) (Fig. 4).

-The corrected THERMUS yields instead
+The corrected THERMUS instead gives
 ```bash
  3124 	 3122 	 Lambda(1520)/Lambda PREDICTION 	 0.080032
 ```